Our Mission & Vision - Columbia Land Trust

 Our Vision:

 The Pacific Northwest is a vast fabric of vital and productive lands and waters that are conserved, connected, and cared for, ensuring a thriving diversity of life.
 Natural areas and our lives intertwine, and people know, love, and respect the beauty and importance of nature.
-Human communities, including neighborhoods, businesses, farms, ranches, and working forests, complement the natural world, which provides all people well-being and an unrivaled quality of life.
+Human communities, including neighborhoods, businesses, farms, ranches, and working forests, complement the natural world, which supports our wellbeing and creates an unrivaled quality of life.

 What We Do:

-Here at Columbia Land Trust, what we do is simple: We conserve and care for the heart of the Northwest, the places that make ours an incredible region to live, work, raise a family, and grow old in.
+At Columbia Land Trust, what we do is simple: We conserve and care for the heart of the Northwest, the places that make this an incredible region to live, work, raise a family, and grow old in.
 Wetlands and oak woodlands.
 Columbia River tributaries and Columbia River shores.
 Forests both wild and working.
 Natural areas in urban strongholds and wide-open spaces that anchor rural communities.

 Our lands have high conservation value, whether as working landscapes or as habitat for plants and wildlife.
 We work respectfully with willing landowners to either buy land or to help them place a conservation easement on their property.
 This legal tool permanently limits development or other uses on a piece of land, to ensure that, say, a family farm does not become a site for houses.
 Our stewardship team then builds long-term management plans for each place, based on the best available science, to ensure the land we own is as healthy as it can be.